 And it makes me so happy when I create something like this Macadamia Nut-Honey Bread and it turns out to be a huge success.How do I measure gluten-free baking success?

 Well there are a few key criteria . . . .

 - It has to taste “normal.”
 In other words, you don’t bite into and wonder what’s off about it.
 (Unfortunately, this can be the case quite often with gluten-free baked goods.)

 - And most importantly, my son has to like it.
 Better yet, love it!
 (And for better or worse, he’s very honest with me.)

 The subtly sweet flavor of the macadamia nuts with the honey to enhance it, gives the whole loaf just the right amount of sweetness.

 Roasting, then blending the macadamia nuts into a thin paste, adds an unbelievably wonderful buttery flavor and smooth consistency to this bread.
 And this bread recipe is so easy!
 No yeast, no rising times — just a little roasting, mixing, whipping and baking.

 I’m certain you will love how it tastes, and I’m hoping you’ll love the process as well.

-My favorite way to eat it is toasted with butter, and it’s also fantastic as a soft sandwich bread.
+My favorite way to eat this Macadamia Nut-Honey Bread is toasted with butter, and it’s also fantastic as a soft sandwich bread.
 Here are tons of my gluten-free recipes I’ve made over the years.
 There is so much good stuff — cookies, waffles, cakes, pies, pizza dough, and so on.
 So if you’re interested in delicious gluten-free baking or eating, I do hope you’ll check it out.